mtumilowicz/rust-rocket-workshop/README.txt

         fn get(&self, key: &K) -> Option<&V> // query
         ```
 * permits references to references
-* pass by value vs pass by reference
-    * pass by value = pass a value to a function in a way that moves ownership of the value to the function
-    * pass by reference = pass to a function a reference to the value

 ## lifetime
 * is a way to ensure that a reference is not used after the data it points to has been deallocated